When data is loaded into MySQL HeatWave, it is partitioned by the table

 JOIN

-operation can be executed with or without theJOIN
+operation with or without theJOIN

 andGROUP BY

 query optimization, a compilation-time cost model determines how the query is executed.
 The cost model uses estimated statistics.A data placement key cannot be defined on a dictionary-encoded string column but are permitted on variable-length encoded columns.
-HeatWave applies variable-length encoding to string columns by default.
-See Section 2.7.1, “Encoding String Columns”.
+MySQL HeatWave applies variable-length encoding to string columns by default.
+See Section 5.8.1.4, “Encoding String Columns”.

 A data placement key column cannot be defined as a